 For guidance on individual stakeholder meetings, see Worksheet #2 to design meeting agendas.
-Additional meeting styles, facilitation techniques, and tips are available in the USAID resource, Designing and Facilitating Learning-Focused Meetings.
+Additional meeting styles, facilitation techniques, and tips are available in the United States Agency for International Development (USAID) resource, Designing and Facilitating Learning-Focused Meetings.
 To plan the schedule and cadence of all stakeholder engagement activities, refer to Worksheet #3.